Sine rule

 • Two sides and any angle except the angle enclosed by the two sides.

-For other cases you will need to use the cosine rule.
+For other cases, you can use the cosine rule.

 Labelling the triangle